mkandes/batch-computing/NOHUP.md

 ### Interrupt a Foreground Process from the Keyboard

-Re-run `pi.sh` with a large number of samples to increase its runtime (and accuracy) and then open another terminal to view the running process with the `top` command.
+Re-run `pi.py` with a large number of samples to increase its runtime (and accuracy) and then open another terminal to view the running process with the `top` command.

 *Command: Terminal 1*

 ```
-time -p ./pi.sh -b 8 -r 5 -s 100000
+time -p python3 pi.py 1000000000
 ```

 *Command: Terminal 2*